Why All Fate Systems Can Be Translated Into One Another

 Aries (Western) ≈ Tiger (Chinese) ≈ Hexagram 25 (Yijing) ≈ The Emperor (Tarot)

-All describe: Initiating fire energy, leadership, courage, spring awakening
+All calculate the same constant: Initiating fire energy, leadership, courage, spring awakening

 Western Astrology Fire, Earth, Air, Water